oliver-hughes/blog-live/honey-i-shrunk-the-image/2021-11-16-honey-i-shrunk-the-image.md

 hello-world     13.3kB
 ```

 An improvement!
+But still an order of magnitude larger than the hello-world example
+image.
 Just over 1MB is not bad, although the image still contains a
 bunch of utilities that we don't need..

 ### scratch